hpc/charliecloud/doc/ch-image.rst

     Set the storage directory (see below for important details).

   :code:`--tls-no-verify`
-    Don't verify TLS certificates of the repository.
+    Don’t verify TLS certificates of the repository.
 (Do not use this option unless you understand the risks.)

   :code:`-v`, :code:`--verbose`